JB-26/website-portfolio/src/blog/2022-05-18-ios-icon-book.md

 I also view the book as a source of inspiration on what colours work together, what’s on the icon, etc.

 ## The interviews and content
 This isn’t just a book about showing application icons, it’s also about the _process_ of creating them and getting an insight into the people of how they create icons, how they got started and what their thoughts are on the process of creating an icon.
+It's great to see people from different parts of the world interviewed for this book.

 Getting an understanding of how people create icons is an eye opener.
 It’s an opportunity to learn and get inspiration in design.